nmswainston/litchfield-perk/README.md

 ### Analytics

-Privacy‑first analytics are supported via Plausible (default), with optional fallbacks to Fathom and GA4.
+Privacy‑first analytics are supported via Plausible (enabled by default), with optional Fathom and GA4 (disabled by default).
 Configuration is in `src/utils/analytics.js`.

 See `ANALYTICS_SETUP_GUIDE.md` for setup instructions.